routingblog/arbitration/content/docs/solutions.md

 The Supreme Court is unlikely to revise current caselaw relating to arbitration in mass contracts affecting consumers and employees.
 Absent federal legislative intervention, consumer arbitration will continue to take place. [^kangaroo1]

-# Carving Out More Exceptions
+## Carving Out More Exceptions

 There have been a few [carve outs]({{< relref "bills#statutes" >}}) to exempt specific disputes from arbitration.
 While such exemptions are welcome they have some downsides:

 - it reduces the political pressure to eliminate consumer&employment arbitration.
 - it does nothing to solve the underlying problems of arbitration.
 It merely reduces the sphere in which these problems occur.
+- Intertwined and related claims may exasperate the problem resulting in bifurcated proceedings. [^greenban2]

-# Overturning Southland Corp. v.
+## Overturning Southland Corp. v.
 Keating

 Arbitration was intended to be a procedural rule for federal courts.
 In [Keating]({{< ref "cases/southland-v-keating" >}}) the Supreme Court [erroneously]({{< relref "problems#supreme-court-errors" >}}) rules that arbitration is substantive.
 A simple fix here is for congress to solidify its intention explicitly.

-# Overturning Allied-Bruce Terminix Cos. v.
+## Overturning Allied-Bruce Terminix Cos. v.
 Dobson

-# Circuit City Stores, Inc. v.
+## Circuit City Stores, Inc. v.
 Adams

-A simple fix to much of this mess would be remove the words `seamen, railroad employees, or any other class of` in 9 U.S.C. §1.
+A simple fix would be to remove the words `seamen, railroad employees, or any other class of` in 9 U.S.C. §1.
 This would effectively overturn [Circuit City Stores, Inc. v.
 Adams]({{< ref "cases/circuit-city-v-adams" >}}) and thus eliminate arbitration from the equation in matters of _employment_.

-I am somewhat surprised that I've not seen anyone else suggest this.
+I am somewhat surprised that I’ve not seen anyone else suggest this.

-# End the preemption of state statutes
+## End the preemption of state statutes

 The most effective way to build on the work of the Restoring Justice for Workers Act is to end the preemption of state statutes.
 Congress could amend the FAA such that it no longer preempts state statutes singling out arbitration.
 Under this solution, states would be free to experiment with arbitration law and potentially derive new equitable solutions. [^realright1]

-# Neutrality and Qualification of arbiters
+## Neutrality and Qualification of arbiters

 The current standard for disqualification of an arbiter is “evident partiality”.
 There is [no standard]({{< relref "problems#qualification" >}}) for who may be an arbiter.
 This standard is inadequate where arbiters effectively replace the judicial system. there should be two changes: